wix-playground/dapperdox/README.md

 ## Controlling authentication credential passing

-By default, Swaggerly will automatically attach the API key, if supplied, to the request URL as a `key=` query parameter.
+By default, Swaggerly will automatically attach the API key if supplied, to the request URL as a `key=` query parameter.
 This behaviour can be customised to satisfy the authentication requirements of your API.

 The template fragment `assets/themes/default/templates/fragments/scripts.tmpl`, which is included at the end of the common